I Tried the Top 10 Proposal Software So You Didn’t Have to

 The biggest issue you see about PandaDoc is that they insist on having their branding on every single document sent.
 It’s also on any download or completed document.
 In our experience, having your own branding is crucial to presenting your business in the right light.

 It seems a fair trade-off if you’re using free software to be a walking advert but when you’re a premium paying customer?
-This might be okay but to us this seems a bit much.
+Sending branded proposals might be okay for you, but to us, this seems a bit much.

 Closing thoughts on PandaDoc

 If you’re a large corporate and have 200/300 sales people I can’t imagine how much it would transform a business like that.
-For a normal sized agency or business who want to impress their clients and save some time it’s probably a bit much.
+For a normal-sized agency or business that wants to impress its clients and save some time it’s probably a bit much.

 Qwilr’s design ability is almost unmatched in the proposal software industry.
-Classy, minimalist, modern – it’s everything you want in a proposal, so when your software provides practices what it preaches then you know you’re off to a cracking start!
+Classy, minimalist, modern – it’s everything you want in personalized proposals, so when your software provides practices that it preaches then you know you’re off to a cracking start!

 Not cheap by a long shot.
-They have several plans but there’s little point talking about anything less than their $79/mo plan as anything less simply doesn’t have the features required.
+They have several plans but there’s little point talking about anything less than their $79/mo business plan as anything less simply doesn’t have the key features required.

 If you want a completely unbranded experience then you’ll need to spend $3,000 a year with an annual commitment.
 Failure to do that will leave you sending your customers to yourcompany.qwilr.com for your proposals.